-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities for Washington County Rural Water District No. 1, as of December 31, 2018, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Nowata County Rural Water and Sewer District No. 1, as of April 30, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.